 A stormwater Best Management Practice (BMP) is a technique, measure, or structural control that is used to manage the quantity and quality of stormwater runoff.
 The goal is to reduce the amount of runoff and improve the quality of stormwater runoff by reducing or eliminating contaminants that are carried by stormwater directly to streams and rivers.
 Homeowners can adopt a number of BMPs that will help to achieve this goal.
-For a more extensive BMP list visit the Environmental Protection Agency website.
+For a more extensive BMP list visit the Iowa Stormwater Education Partnership website or the Environmental Protection Agency website.

 Common Stormwater Best Management Practices